Lake Guntersville State Park: History

 The state park had its beginnings in 1947, when the Tennessee Valley Authority transferred 4000 acres on Guntersville Reservoir to the state to create what was first known as Little Mountain State Park.
 The park opened in 1974.

 In 2011, the park suffered severe damage when it was struck twice during the tornado outbreak of April 27.
 Hundreds of trees in the northern half of the park were destroyed by an EF2 tornado that struck in the early morning.
 The campgrounds also saw damage done to RV campers and the camp lodge.
 A second tornado, rated EF1, followed shortly after the first, damaging the park entrance and golf course.
 Two years later, the campground officially reopened, following a rebuilding and upgrading of facilities and the planting of more than 400 new trees.

 Awards

 In September 2020, Lake Guntersville State Park was one of eleven Alabama state parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.

 Activities and amenities

 The park features a resort inn, restaurant and convention complex on Taylor Mountain, 18-hole golf course, fishing center, beach complex, lakeview cottages, lakeside campground, and 36 mi of National Recreation Trail-designated trails for hiking, mountain biking and horseback riding.
 The park opened a zip lining course in 2016, later adding a Level 2 course in 2017.

+The park is also known for its bald eagle population and hosts an annual Eagle Awareness Weekend each January, a wildlife education event that marked its 40th year in 2026.